 0.0 Using A Pre-compiled Binary

-Released versions of fossil come with pre-compiled binaries and a source archive for that release.
-You can thus skip the following if you want to run or build a release version of fossil.
-Just download the appropriate package from the downloads page and put it on your $PATH.
-To uninstall, simply delete the binary.
+Pre-compiled binaries are available for recent releases.
+Just download the appropriate executable for your platform and put it on your $PATH.
+To uninstall, simply delete the executable.
 To upgrade from an older release, just overwrite the older binary with the newer one.

 0.1 Executive Summary